SpecialistInSoftdev/pos/README.md

 # _POS_

-##### _Allows an employee to ring up a sale, allows a manager to view/edit inventory and see purchase history, 8/25/15_
+##### _Allows an employee to ring up a sale, allows a manager to view and edit inventory and purchase history, 8/25/15_

 #### By _**Andrew Dang | Shannon Mulloy**_